CS-433/ml-project-2-stroke-lesions-squad/README.md

 ### Dependencies

-The project is coded in Python 3 and Jupyter Notebook (ready-to-use notebook for training on Kaggle) using :
+The project is coded in Python 3 and Jupyter Notebook (full_train.ipynb is a ready-to-use notebook for training on Kaggle) using :
 - mainly pytorch (torch, torchvision, torchio, torchmetrics)
 - nibabel for Nifti MRI scans data handling